-Federal Work-Study
+• Federal Work-Study

 The federal work-study program is designed to encourage students to contribute to their educational expenses while decreasing their debt burden.
-If you wish to have your eligibility reviewed for this award, please contact the student financial aid office.
 Priority is given to students with the lowest EFC, determined by information provided on the Free Application for Federal Student Aid (FAFSA), who also receive Pell Grants.
 There is no guarantee that every eligible student will receive or renew a work-study award, so it is important to apply early to have a better chance of receiving a job.
 Work-study awards are based on the availability of funds at Troy University.